svgeesus/ondesModulaire/wavemix controller/Readme.md

 ![octal front](OctalDAC%20PCB%20front.png) ![octal back](OctalDAC%20PCB%20back.png)

 In the first iteration, "outside the loop" protection resistors were used (although 47R rather than the typical 1k).
 This might be good enough, but a two resistors plus capacitor "in the loop" configuration would be better.
+Maybe switch to SMD or at least smaller resistors for the second iteration.
 Some thought to mounting holes would also be an improvement :)

-Balanced output for reliable transmission of CV between skiff and main rig is planned, but not implemented in this first iteration of the circuit.
+Balanced output for reliable transmission of CV between skiff and main rig is planned, but not implemented in this first iteration of the circuit; balanced output on 8 Bantam TRS jacks or on one DB25 for the 8 signals.

-## Implementation
+## Software Implementation

 ### enable:

     *  calc new system max
     *  update all channels except the one just enabled, with new max (they get quieter)
     *  fade up new channel from zero to slider level over five milliseconds (avoid thumps)
     *  LED to green

 ### disable:

     *  fade down new channel from slider level to zero over five milliseconds (avoid thumps)
     *  calc new system max
     *  update all channels except the one just enabled, with new max (they get louder)
     *  LED to red

 ### fader change

     *  calc new system max
     *  update all channels

 ### tutti on:

     *  save slider levels and waveswitch state
     *  set system max to tutti max
     *  set 8 N C O G on, g S off
     *  fade all channels from old values to current
     *  update LEDs to orange
     *  now ignore sliders and switches

 ### tutti off:

     *  read slider levels and switches
     *  calc system max
     *  fade all channels from old values to current
     *  update LEDs based on switch state

 ## To Do

     * Need to find out how many dB attenuation per volt (complicated, semi-log)
     * ~~Need to find if negative CV needed for fully closed~~ (NO)
+    * Measure output of prototype

+## Panel

+Eurorack-like 3U panel; outputs are on the back panel of a skiff rather than being on the main panel, so all the cables are out the way of the controllers.

+7 sliders, 8 switches (7 waveforms plus tutti), 8 bicolor LEDs.